 “Anytime it just pops up, not because of anything or anyone.”

 “Yeah, your body is telling you.
 That’s why they’re called feelings, instead of touchings.”

 “So, you wanna talk to a girl.
 Your head says maybe she doesn’t like you.
 Then your body has to repress it’s need for sex, until it can no longer hold the need in, and guess what pops up?”

 We laugh.
-I’m enjoying my mentoring young Scott until he asks about Joey.
+I enjoy mentoring young Scott until he asks about Joey.

 “So why were you so upset about missing your cousin?
 You’ve known him all your life.
 Why miss him that time?”

-I could say I was lonely from the move, but I’ve moved several times.
+I could say I was lonely from the move, but I have moved several times.
 Or, that I was having raging teenage hormones, but that is dangerous.
-Instead I gamble that by my opening up, it might open up Scott and make us better friends.
+Instead I gamble if I open up, it might open up Scott and make us better friends.

 That was the longest I had ever spoken to Scott.

 He thought about it, then asked, “You act like you love him, too.”